bartlettroscoe/Trilinos/cmake/ctest/drivers/atdm/README.md

   Trilinos/cmake/ctest/drivers/atdm/ctest-driver.cmake
 ```

-The `atdm/ctest-driver.cmake` files sets any CMake or CTest options that are
+This files sets other CMake and CTest options that are pulled out of the env
-specific to that system.
+set by the `cmake/std/atdm/<system_name>/environment.sh` script.

 Given this file `atdm/ctest-driver.cmake`, then: